koprotk/org-exam/README.md

 ```

 2. To export, use the following shortcuts:
- - If you want to export the latex document: `C-c C-e E l`
+ - If you want to export the latex document: `C-c C-e l l`
- - If you want to get the latex and pdf: `C-c C-e E o`
+ - If you want to get the latex and pdf: `C-c C-e l o`

 # Features supported
 ## questions (of course)